protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

 in a oneof is set (if any) using a special `case()` or `WhichOneof()` method, depending on your chosen language.

+Field numbers for oneof fields must be unique within the enclosing message.

 ### Using Oneof {#using-oneof}

 To define a oneof in your `.proto` you use the `oneof` keyword followed by your